 Bowflex has been making great quality home gyms for over 30 years and they offer amazing versatility in just one exercise machine.

-At first glance, it can be hard to tell them apart.
-That is where we come in!
-In this Bowflex Xtreme 2 SE vs Xceed comparison review, we will help you to decide which machine is right for you.
+At first glance, it can be hard to tell them apart, which is where we come in!
+In this Bowflex Xtreme 2 SE vs Xceed comparison review, we look at the ins and outs of these machines to help you to decide which machine is right for you.

 Bowflex Xtreme 2 SE vs Xceed: Quick Verdict

-The Bowflex Xtreme and the Bowflex Xtreme both offer a great alternative to exercising at the gym.
-Both offer a huge variety of exercises in one machine.
+The Bowflex Xtreme 2 SE and the Bowflex Xceed both offer a great alternative to exercising at a gym and they both offer a huge variety of exercises in one machine.

 Xtreme 2 SE

 - 70 plus exercises that cover the entire body.
 Exercises are described well in the manual

 - 210 pounds of Power Rod resistance, upgradeable to 310 pounds or 410 pounds

 - Multiple cable or pulley positions with the Quick Change Power Rod system

 - Bowflex provides 7 free trainer built workouts